eriksvedang/.emacs.d/README.md

 Magit
 =====
 * s      to stage files
+* S      stage all files
-* c c to commit (type the message then C-c C-c to actually commit)
+* c c    to commit (type the message, then press C-c C-c to actually commit)
 * b b    to switch to another branch
-* P P to do a git push
+* P p    to do a git push
-* F F to do a git pull
+* F p    to do a git pull
 * k      to discard changes
-* M-x magit-log-buffer-file   Show git log for the active buffer
+* M-x magit-log-buffer-file - Show git log for the active buffer

 Org
 ===